10 ways to use your credit card wisely

 3. Use rewards credit cards

-5. Negotiate lower rates
+6. Negotiate lower rates

-6. Watch out for hidden fees
+7. Watch out for hidden fees

 Banks issuing credit cards are not allowed to hide any charges, by law.
 To get around this they print all this information in the small print on the back of the application form using legal terminology, which is almost never understood by the average customer.
 Many cards carry a number of fees which the innocent customer may not discover until they get stuck with paying them.
 Watch out for things like processing fees, late payment fees, transaction fees, going over the credit limit fees, balance transfer fees, overdraft protection fees and some even stick the customer with a fee if the payment is not received by a designated hour on the due date.

-8. Limit the amount of cards
+9. Limit your number of cards

 10. Emergency credit card use

 Images: GettyBack to top